-Using a frame within a frame is a great way to lead the viewers eyes into a photo, adding depth and context, and drawing their attention to a certain point.
-A photo of a scene with a foreground feature makes for much more interesting build up to the main part of a photo and can, in some cases, carry equal weight to the rest of the photo.
+Foreground frames are the simplest way of using a frame within a frame in a photo.
+A photo of a scene with a foreground feature makes for a much more interesting buildup to the subject.
+In some cases, it can even carry equal weight to the rest of the photo.

 Leading The Eye

-Making the Frame an Equal Part of The Photo
+Making the Frame an Equal Part of the Photo

 If the frame is particularly interesting, don’t neglect it.
 Use it!